AI-Jc/LFC-Net/README.md

 # LFC-Net
-Official pytorch code for "LFC-Net: A Lightweight Fully Convolutional Network for Medical Image Segmentation" The source code for the paper will be officially released soon
+Official pytorch code for "LFC-Net: A Lightweight Fully Convolutional Network for Medical Image Segmentation".
+The source code for the paper will be officially released soon